GBClemson/hello-world/README.md

 Hello World!!

 This is my first respository on GitHub.
-This is not usefuul foor you at all
+This is not useful for you at all

 Thanks!